ph17/Atomus/README.md

 A theme based on the late Atom Editor.

-This is a fork (duplicate) of [obsidian-atom](https://github.com/kognise/obsidian-atom) with some changes based on my opinion.
+This is a fork of [obsidian-atom](https://github.com/kognise/obsidian-atom) with some changes based on my opinion.

 ![Screenshot](Screenshot_2.png)